-Content Endorsed Course Exclusions: Nil
+Content Endorsed Course

-To be numerate is to use mathematics effectively to meet the general demands of life at home, in work and for participation in community and civic life.
 The Numeracy Stage 6 CEC course offers opportunities for students to reason numerically and think mathematically.

 The course builds upon the knowledge, skills and understandings presented in the K-10 Mathematics curriculum, and supports students to develop, consolidate and apply the functional numeracy skills to become active and successful participants in society.